tanwar-abhi/Sudoku-Game/README.md

 # Sudoku, puzzle Game

-This repository contains the implementation of a text based game of sudoku, which I coded in c++.
+This repository contains the implementation of a text based {without GUI} game of sudoku, which I coded in c++.
 It is the result of my personal interest in c++ and sudoku both.
-To generate the puzzle i used the box method approach.
+To generate the puzzle initially i used the brute force box method approach.
 Wherein I filled all the diagonal boxes of the puzzle first, i.e. right diagonal first then left diagonal and then finally all the remaining elements as per the condition of Sudoku.

-We can also implement the backtracking algorithm to solve this puzzle which I will take up and try to create my implementation
+* The brute force method of Box filling a Sudoku grid with random numbers failed due to unoptimized constraints (as observed here, mathematical optimization)  from implementing the brute force random method.

+*  Thus, to improve the implementation and satify the constraint optimization, I implement the optimized backtracking algorithm.

+* Backtracking allows us to retrace our steps and make changes in cells as per the requirement in order to maintain constraints of a Sudoku Board.

 `Grid.h` -> Header file for the Grid class, containing all the definitions of the variables and member fucntions of the class.